 Pharmaceutical 3PL Market Analysis by Mordor Intelligence

-The pharmaceutical 3PL market stands at USD 68.03 billion in 2025 and is projected to reach USD 97.94 billion by 2030, advancing at a 7.56% CAGR over the forecast period.
+The Pharmaceutical 3PL Market size is estimated at USD 68.03 billion in 2025, and is expected to reach USD 97.94 billion by 2030, at a CAGR of 7.56% during the forecast period (2025-2030).
 The growth reflects the widening range of temperature-sensitive products, tougher distribution regulations, and heightened outsourcing by small and mid-sized drug makers.
 Competitive intensity is rising as integrators expand dedicated healthcare networks, and investments in digital monitoring technologies deliver end-to-end shipment visibility.
 Demand for ultra-cold capabilities, driven by cell and gene therapies, is pulling 3PL capital toward cryogenic freezers, liquid-nitrogen shippers, and real-time IoT tracking.
 In parallel, the surge in e-pharmacies is parceling supply chains and pushing last-mile operators to guarantee product integrity down to the patient's doorstep.
 Asia-Pacific’s manufacturing build-out and government healthcare spending amplify these trends, making the region the fastest-growing arena for specialized logistics contracts.

 Key Report Takeaways